KeithThor/wschallenge/README.md

 # [Williams-Sonoma Challenge](https://keiththor.github.io/wschallenge/)

 This is an assignment to display a list of furniture items loaded from a json file.
+The site is mobile-responsive and handicap-accessible.

 # About the Infrastructure